MitjaBezensek/SharpBucket/Readme.md

 # SharpBucket
-SharpBucket is a .Net wrapper for the BitBucket's REST API.
+SharpBucket is a .Net wrapper for the Bitbucket's REST API.
 It is written in in C#.
 With it you can have all the data of your repositories / issues at your fingertips.

 ## How to get started
 ### Installation